Jri-creator/rokomote/README.md

 ## Notes

+-   **Rokomote versions may be different:** Rokomote will maintain up to 3 versions of its software to avoid code loss and to also allow users to test out various versions, just in case one doesn't work.
+    It is recommended that you use the latest version of Rokomote.sh

--   **Tested on an Acer C720 Chromebook:** This project was developed and tested using an Acer C720 Chromebook, so the default keyboard layout may not be optimal for your setup.
-If you don\'t like the layout, you can easily edit the Bash file to assign your preferred keys.
+-   **Tested on an Acer C720 Chromebook:** This project was developed and tested using an Acer C720 Chromebook running Ubuntu, so the default keyboard layout may not be optimal for your setup.
+If you don't like the layout, you can easily edit the Bash file to assign your preferred keys.
 -   **In Development:** This project is still in development.
 If you encounter any bugs, please report them in the **Issues** section of the repository.